AlxHnr/libvirt-sandbox-environments/README.md

 usage.
 Therefore the homedir is not exposed to the VM during the entire setup process and only gets attached right after the installation has finished.

+### Host port access

+Starting with a7adf15, VMs use the passt network interface and behave like normal user programs on the host.
+This allows guests to connect to everything on the hosts 127.0.0.1.
+It widens the attack surface, so be aware of what the host is running (avahi, chrony, mdns).
+Solutions:

+* Switch back to bridge interface
+* Wait for [#888](https://gitlab.com/libvirt/libvirt/-/work_items/888) to be resolved

 ## How to recreate a VM from scratch?

 Delete the VM trough virt-manager and rerun `./setup-vms.sh ./vm-configs/`.
 To regenerate